What to wear:

 Roy's past solo performances include:

-Roy performs on a violin made in 1923 by Ernst Heinrich Roth.
+Roy performs on his own violin made in 1923 by Ernst Heinrich Roth and a pernambuco bow made by Matthias R. Penzel.

 Soloist: Roy Zhang

-Violin 1: Olga Chen, Kate Choi, Olivia Qi, Oliver Lu
+Violin 1: Olga Chen, Kate Choi, Oliver Lu

-Violin 2: Isabelle Kok, Claudia Kok, Claire Dai, Hazel Shu, Olivia Teoh
+Violin 2: Claire Dai (P), Isabelle Kok, Claudia Kok, Cleo Iakovdis, Hazel Shu, Olivia Teoh

 Cello: Lachlan Zhou (P), Zoe Vom Kolke, Ezekiel Khoo